Braamling/learning-to-rank-webpages-based-on-visual-features/dataset.md

 ### The ViTOR Dataset
+*Disclaimer: This dataset contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
+We are making such material available to enable research efforts in Information Retrieval.
+We believe this constitutes a 'fair use' of any such copyrighted material as provided in Section 107 of the US Copyright Law.
+In accordance with Title 17 U.S.C.
+Section 107, the material in this dataset is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
+If you wish to use copyrighted material in this dataset for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.*

 ##### [jump to downloads](https://github.com/Braamling/learning-to-rank-webpages-based-on-visual-features/blob/master/dataset.md#download-vitor)
 The ViTOR dataset consists of the contextual features, snapshots and highlighted snapshots used in `Learning to Rank Webpages Based on Visual Features by B. van den Akker et al.`.
 The data is organized as described below.
 The Saliency images can either be used seperately